Anaplan-Initiatives/mycroft/README.md

 # Mycroft Base Classes

 The main Mycroft Base Class is BaseWorker.
-BaseWorker established the basic signature for any objects that perform work as part of task processing.
+BaseWorker establishes the basic signature for any objects that perform work as part of task processing.

 The Incrementor class below shows how to use BaseWorker to build a simple worker.
 When executed this worker takes whatever it received as input and increments it by an pre-configured amount.